weaverluke/yarn-app/Readme.md

+##Release notes

 v0.2.17
 - disable dictionary icon for words that have no definition in dictionary
+- animate user level (both background and numerals) only when it has changed

 v0.2.16
 - landing page changed to theguardian.com/uk-news